 Percent of Alaskan Crews & Individuals Assigned to Alaska Fires / Total Needed

 Analysis of results and challenges: Department Order 017 identifies that the Department of Natural Resources, Division of Forestry provide a strong initial attack, management and support capability to assure maximum efficiency is achieved for an average fire year based on the historical fire occurrence.
 As the complexity and length of the fire season increases, the need for experienced personnel to manage these fires has become even more critical.
 Extensive knowledge and training are necessary to make timely decisions about strategy and tactics.
-This is more critical as the urban interface environment grows as does the responsibilities to protect lives, homes and communities.
+This is more critical as the urban interface environment and the responsibilities to protect lives, homes and communities continues to grow.
 A successful program requires a trained, experienced Alaskan firefighting workforce combined with infrastructure, equipment and logistical support.

 During the long and busy 2019 fire season, over 6000 individuals, including members on teams and or crews as well as individual overhead, were requested to work on Alaska fires.
 Every state except for Connecticut sent personnel to assist with Alaskan fires.
 Alaska received twenty-seven National Interagency Coordination Center contract jets for a total of 135 crews (71% crews).
 April 27th the first Alaskan Crew was assigned to the Oregon Lakes Fire and by May13th all Alaskan Interagency Hotshot Crews were committed.
 The first Lower 48 jet load arrived with five crews on June 19th and the last Lower 48 crew was released on September 12th.
 The last Alaskan Crew was released on September 24th.
 Sixteen Alaskan Emergency Fire Fighter (EFF) crews had a total of 47 assignments.